 Insurance for small business owners vs. self-employed

 Small business owners and self-employed workers can both benefit from business insurance.
-According to the Small Business Administration, lawsuits can cost small businesses anywhere between $3,000 and $150,000.
+Lawsuits can cost small businesses anywhere between $3,000 and $150,000, according to the Small Business Administration.

 A commercial auto policy is required in every state for business-related driving, and professional liability insurance can provide financial protection if you are accused of making a work mistake that leads to an injury or financial damages.

-Unique for small business owners, workers' comp insurance is almost always required when you have one or more employees.
+Workers' comp insurance is almost always required when you have one or more employees and it provides important benefits for self-employed workers if you opt for business owner's coverage.

-Start a free online application with Next Insurance to see in a matter of minutes how much insurance will cost for your small business or sole proprietorship.
+Start a free instant quote with Next Insurance to see how much insurance will cost for your small business or sole proprietorship.
+It only takes a few minutes to get a quote and review your options.